The key to a faster marathon is developing STAMINA

 How to safely perform a lactate threshold run

 Often called a Tempo Run, a lactate threshold run might look something like this.
 Start with a one-mile warm up, then run at 85%+ effort level for 5 minutes followed by a one-minute jogging rest, repeat 5 times for a total of 25 minutes.
-The idea is to force your energy system to exceed it’s capacity to clear lactate (overheat).
+The idea is to force your energy system to exceed its’ capacity to clear lactate (overheat) just a little bit, and in small doses about once a week.
 Again, if you do this on a routine basis your body will adapt by getting better at it.

 It’s critical that you actually exceed your threshold or there won’t be any significant improvement.
 So, you must know when you’re pushing above this effort level.

 How can I know where my lactate threshold really is?